joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/05/03/briefing/new-york-vaccines-refugees.html?searchResultPosition=4

 **Apple and Epic Trial Opens With a Tour of the Fortnite ‘Metaverse’**\
-`Epic has accused Apple of unfairly using its App Store’s power to take an undeserved cut of the money made in Fortnite, a popular online game.`\
+`Epic has accused Apple of unfairly using its App Store’s power to take a cut of the money made in Fortnite, a popular online game.`\
 https://nytimes.com/2021/05/03/business/apple-epic-fortnite-trial.html?searchResultPosition=5

 **Canlis Hires Its First Female Executive Chef**\